glmck13/MobilePi/server-config/README.md

 - Follow the instructions on your home router to forward UDP ports 4500 & 500 to your Pi.

-- Configure /etc/ipsec.conf and /etc/ipsec.secrets (see same files in repository).
+- Configure /etc/ipsec.conf and /etc/ipsec.secrets (see sample files in repository).